 Skip to content

-It’s been suggested that these changes are as a result of hormonal changes and that the consequent migration of Bifidobacteria to the vaginal tract from the gut is a deliberate ‘gathering’ of bacteria in preparation for birth.
+It’s been suggested that these changes are triggered by hormonal changes and that the consequent migration of Bifidobacteria to the vaginal tract from the gut is a deliberate ‘gathering’ of bacteria in preparation for birth.

-How an individual is born then, whether a vaginal birth or via C-section, has the potential to affect that person’s lifelong microbiome.
-Interestingly, in a recent interview, Dr Aagaard, from the Texas Children’s Hospital and Baylor College of Medicine in Houston, argued that as much attention needs to be paid to what is happening prior to the birth, in the 40 weeks of pregnancy – ‘as this may be as important or even more than how the baby comes out’.3
+How an individual is born, whether via vaginal delivery or C-section, has the potential to affect that person’s lifelong microbiome.
+Interestingly, in a recent interview, Dr Aagaard, from the Texas Children’s Hospital and Baylor College of Medicine in Houston, argued that as much attention needs to paid to influencing the developing microbiome of the baby, in the 40 weeks of pregnancy, as to the transfer of microbes dring the birth itself – ‘as this may be as important or even more important than how the baby comes out’.3

 For a long time, it was thought that the womb was sterile but we now know that the placenta also harbours a unique ecosystem of bacteria from the mother.
 It follows that this bacteria is passed to the baby via the blood, and although Dr. Aagaard is sceptical that this was an evolutionary design, she agreed that this knowledge could be used to our advantage, potentially in preparing the fetal immune system.

-Although more research is needed, these studies support the message that throughout pregnancy, during labour and beyond, the gut and vaginal microflora are hugely relevant to mum and baby and their health.
+Although more research is needed, these studies support the message that throughout pregnancy, during labour and beyond, the mothers gut and vaginal microflora are hugely relevant to both her own health, and that of her baby.

 If you are looking for a probiotic supplement safe to take during pregnancy, you may like to consider Optibac Pregnancy.